Abhimanyu210100/CS6310-NLP/IR_system/README.txt

 Usage: main.py [-custom] [-dataset DATASET FOLDER] [-out_folder OUTPUT FOLDER]
                [-segmenter SEGMENTER TYPE (naive|punkt)] [-tokenizer TOKENIZER TYPE (naive|ptb)]

+NOTE: Naive method has been removed from the code

 When the -custom flag is passed, the system will take a query from the user as input.
 For example:
 > python main.py -custom
 > Enter query below